 4. Journey to the North Cape

 The northernmost tip of Europe, Norway’s North Cape is great for hiking, trekking, road trips, and more.
-Located almost 2,000km from Oslo, here you can explore the jagged coastline of Finnmark county, which includes six national parks.
+Located almost 2,000 kilometers (1,242 miles) from Oslo, here you can explore the jagged coastline of Finnmark county, which includes six national parks.
 In the summer, the midnight sun shines for 2-3 months straight (May-July), while in the winter there are 2-3 months of complete darkness (November-January).
 You don’t get more remote than this!

 5. Explore Tromsø

-Norway is one of the top ski destinations in the world!
-Rauland, Geilo, Skeikampen, and Hemsedal are all great options for snowboarding, telemark skiing (which mixes Alpine skiing and Nordic skiing), and cross-country skiing — and they’re all just a few hours from Oslo.
+Norway is one of the top ski destinations in the world.
+Rauland, Geilo, Skeikampen, and Hemsedal are all great options for snowboarding, telemark skiing (which mixes Alpine skiing and Nordic skiing), and 2,600 kilometers (1,615 miles) of cross-country skiing paths — and they’re all just a few hours from Oslo.
 Lift tickets range from 300-450 NOK per adult.
 Expect to pay more on the weekends (the slopes are busier on the weekends too).

 7. Eat at the Bergen Fish Market